 Trimming the closed polygon (top pentagon) results in a closed polygon, although the closing line does not pick up the segment width of the original segments, if any.
 The TRIM command would have left an open polyline.
 Trimming the circle results in a closed polyline, rather than the arc that the TRIM command would have left.
 Trimming the AEC Polygon results in an AEC Polygon, rather than the open polyline that the TRIM command produces.

 NOTE: There appears to be a bug in the 2015 version that results in the wrong side of AEC Polygons being kept after the trim, as can be seen in the image above.
-The command works properly in the 2014 release (but you will not get the red in-canvas preview of the linework that should be deleted in 2014).
+The command works properly in the 2014 release.

 Elipses and elipse arcs cannot be trimmed using the AEC Trim tool, and will not be included in the selection set.
 Walls, Doors, Windows, Door/Window Assemblies and Multi-View Blocks also will not be trimmed, even though they can be selected and, if the trim line crosses them, will show the red highlighting implying that they will be trimmed.
 There are likely other non-trimmable items; I have not tried to test every single object type with the command.
 I believe the intent of these tools was to work with the items generated by the Detail Components feature, so other objects will not necessarily play nicely.